voidware/trek14/readme.md

 ## Introduction

-TREK14 is a newly developed "classic startrek" game for the trs80 model 1.
-Inspired by some of the originals, but with some new ideas.
+TREK14 is a newly developed "classic startrek" game for the trs80 model I. Inspired by some of the originals, but with some new ideas.

 ## Installing/Running